 - What kind of approaches am I most drawn to?
 Am I interested in dealing with a current concern?
 Do I want to work on underlying emotions or patterns?
 Am I in need of immediate assistance?

-- How important is it that the therapist have similar values, race, spiritual beliefs, sexual or gender orientation, or life experience to mine?
+- How important is it that the therapist have similar values, race, spiritual beliefs, sexual orientation, gender, or life experience to mine?

 - What’s my financial situation?
 Do I need to use insurance to offset the cost of therapy?